Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 To break each of the three key subsystems down further, and before any substantive work began, we outlined the key requirements for each system in order to understand what was eventually necessary to develop a Minimum Viable Product (MVP).
 This also ensured each of the team members were aware of the key functionalities of each subsystem.
 These will be explored in turn, before we analyse the final architecture of our system, and finally each of the key components of our architecture.

 ### M5Stack System Requirements

-When designing the interface of the M5Stack, we were mainly focused on the End-User story.
-Thus, the requirements for the End-User were our main focus.
-In order to ensure that we satisfied these, we split our requirements into two further subheadings.
+The M5Stack is the primary device that the end-user interacts with, and for that reason we were mainly focused on the End-User group.
+In order to ensure that we implemented the end-user's stories, we split our requirements into the back-end and front-end to focus on both the accuracy of our product, and the appeal to the end-user.

 **Back-End**